johannahom/johannahom.github.io/index.md

 ## Johannah O'Mahony

-- Currently a PhD student at the University of Edinburgh - Centre for Speech Technology Research.
+- Currently a Marie Curie Early Stage Researcher (PhD student) at the University of Edinburgh - Centre for Speech Technology Research.
 - Supervised by Simon King and Catherine Lai

 <img src="https://user-images.githubusercontent.com/18417271/130977569-70ee9bfd-5f8d-4e81-9f97-4a87b111876e.jpg" width="232" height="309">

+## News

+- From April-September 2022 I will be a visiting PhD student at the University of Helsinki.

 ## Papers